woossi0/suite/docs/usermanual/source/introduction/extensions.rst

 The instructions for enabling these formats may require a few additional steps from the standard extension installation instructions as indicated above.
 Please see the section on :ref:`installing GDAL image formats <installation.gdal>` for more information.

 .. _intro.extensions.geopackage:

 GeoPackage
 ----------

 The GeoPackage extension adds the ability for GeoServer to publish data from `GeoPackage <http://www.geopackage.org/>`_ sources (a data format based on SQLite).

-.. todo:: Need more info here.
+Once this extension is added, GeoServer will show GeoPackage as one of its available data sources when adding a new store.

 .. _intro.extensions.mapmeter:

 Mapmeter
 --------

-The Mapmeter extension adds the ability to connect to Mapmeter.
-Mapmeter (http://mapmeter.com) is a cloud-based service that allows you to monitor and analyze your geospatial deployments in real-time.
+The Mapmeter extension adds the ability to connect to Mapmeter. `Mapmeter <http://mapmeter.com>`_ is a cloud-based service that allows you to monitor and analyze your geospatial deployments in real-time.

-Mapmeter is available only to users of OpenGeo Suite.
+Mapmeter is available for OpenGeo Suite Enterprise clients, though free users can access a two-week trial of the service.

-.. todo:: For more information on using Mapmeter...
+For more information on using Mapmeter, see the :ref:`sysadmin.mapmeter` section.

-.. todo:: Add a section in sysadmin for Mapmeter

 .. _intro.extensions.mongodb: